 - installation of a speed activated radar display sign

 - requests for targeted police enforcement.

-Fatigue-related crashes can happen on any trip no matter how long or short or what time of day it is.
-It is important to think about how tired you are before you drive and to recognise the warning signs of driver fatigue.
-Fatigue is a factor in 11% of crashes in Port Stephens.
+Fatigue-related crashes can happen on any trip — no matter how short, or what time of day it is.
+Fatigue is a factor in 1 in 10 crashes in Port Stephens:

-Driver reviver sites operate throughout Australia's main roads.
+Driver reviver sites operate throughout Australia's main roads, including Port Stephens.
 During school holidays and long weekends they offer free tea and coffee to drivers.
-There are a number located on roads in Port Stephens.

 - Kindergarten orientation handouts